samantha-roth/Sensitivity_SRedits/README.md

 ## Description of scripts

+**Scripts that are called during the analysis
 Scripts marked with (NE) next to them are not essential to run to reproduce published results but may be informative for one's own analysis.

 1. `0_library.R` (`0_libraryHymod.R`, `0_librarySACSMA10par`, `polynomial/0_libraryPoly.R`) is the script that loads all the packages and defines the test models and the numbers of parameters to test.
 Edit this script to define the working directory.
 This script is called by the other scripts that perform sensitivity analysis and does not have to be run on its own. `0_library.R` corresponds to Sobol's G function, `0_libraryHymod.R` corresponds to Hymod,`0_librarySACSMA10par.R` corresponds to SACSMA, and `0_libraryPoly.R` in the `polynomial` folder corresponds to the polynomial function.

+**Scripts that must be run during the analysis

-2. Scripts starting with 1_ to 4_ perform Sobol' sensitivity sensitivity analysis.
+1. Scripts starting with 1_ to 4_ perform Sobol' sensitivity sensitivity analysis.
 They record the first, second, and total order sensitivity indices for all parameters.
 They also record the parameter rankings and the number of samples from the model (or emulator) needed for the rankings to converge.
 For the emulation-based approaches, which start with a 2, 3, or 4, they also record the amount of training data needed to fit the emulator.
 Finally, they record the amount of compute time needed for each step in the process.

-3. Scripts starting with 5_ compute quantities to compare the sensitivity analysis approaches based on their outputs.
+2. Scripts starting with 5_ compute quantities to compare the sensitivity analysis approaches based on their outputs.
     * Run `5_doesItFinish.R` (NE) to check which approaches finished running for which models and numbers of parameters.
     * Run `5_howLongTilNoFinish.R` (NE) to check the amount of compute time used when sensitivity analysis was never finished due to computational constraints.
     * Run scripts starting with the following in the following order:`5_computeTotalTimes` then `5_computeTimeStats`.